port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

 ### Case Style Preservation

-For resources listed below, the GCP Integration provides flexibility to either transform the properties to snake_case or preserve the original case style (e.g., camelCase) returned by the API for consistency with other resources.
+For the resources listed below, this integration provides flexibility to either transform the properties to `snake_case` or preserve the original case style (e.g., `camelCase`) returned by the API for consistency with other resources.

 This feature applies to the following kinds: